Pepsi Max: Test Drive

 What is the repeatable lesson for other categories?

-Find your “invisible benefit” and create a safe, dramatic way to make it visible, then film it for scale.
+Find your “invisible benefit,” create a safe way to make it visible through one engineered proof moment, then film it so it scales beyond the physical experience.

 When does this approach fail?

 When the experience is spectacle with no causal link to a product benefit.
-If you cannot explain what is being proven, you are buying attention, not belief.
+If you cannot explain what is being proven in one sentence, you are buying attention, not belief.